-Welcome to Stacy Hawkins Adams’ Summer Writing Series!
+Welcome to Stacy Hawkins Adams’ 2023 Writing Workshop!

-Three writing workshops for aspiring authors and others interested in exploring their love of writing or interest in journaling.
+What is Writing @ The Garden?
+Writing workshops for aspiring authors and others interested in learning more about penning fiction or nonfiction, the publishing world or journaling.
 Hosted at Lewis Ginter Botanical Garden in Richmond, Virginia by award-winning author, essayist and writer mentor Stacy Hawkins Adams.

-- Hone your writing project and/or jumpstart your personal journaling
+- Hone your writing project and/or refine your personal goals

-- Practice your craft in a beautiful setting, with an experienced, motivational instructor
+- Receive tips and advice in a beautiful setting, with an experienced, motivational instructor

-SIGN UP BELOW for one or more of these intimate and inspiring classes!
+SIGN UP BELOW for this intimate and inspiring class!

 - Explore how journaling can help you clarify your goals and pinpoint strategies for success